thehighnibble/thehighnibble.github.io/docs/imsai8080/bom/README.md

 ## Acrylic parts

 ::: tip
-Many of the sheets of acrylic have a protective backing cover (plastic or paper) to protect them from scratching during cutting and transportation.
+Most pieces of acrylic have a protective backing cover (plastic or paper) to protect them from scratching during cutting and transportation.
 This should be removed before you use them in the assembly of the kit.

 If any of the following acrylic parts, especially the clear parts, appear white or any colour other than indicated, it is because they have a protective covering.
 :::